 - If the Automatically Offboarded Suspended Accounts option is enabled, the option to Only offboard if suspended by a user on a known domain is displayed.
 This will prevent a user from being offboarded if they are suspended by Google for security reasons (like multiple password retries, suspicious account activity etc.).
 This option does not affect suspension triggers from integrations (such as Bamboo HR).

 During the offboarding process, we are required to remove the suspended state from an account to allow the system to process documents (e.g. transfer ownership of documents).
 When these steps are complete, we will automatically re-apply the suspended status to any account offboarded using this method.
 However, it is important to remember that if you have a large account, the period of time when the account is unsuspended maybe lengthy whilst documents and email are transferred.
 You must take steps to secure the account to ensure no unauthorised use.

-It is important to remember that when this option is a selected account set to 'suspended' by any method will be offboarded.
-This included accounts set via an external system e.g. via Office 365 Admin or an other HR system, accounts set to suspended via CSV import or accounts set via CloudM Manage itself.
+It is important to remember that when this option is selected, accounts set to 'suspended' by any method will be offboarded.
+This included accounts set via an external system e.g. via Google Admin or an other HR system, accounts set to suspended via CSV import or accounts set via CloudM Automate itself.

 Next, you must set the Executor.
 This is the person / account that will be required to make decisions during the offboarding process

 The Executor can be set to one of the following:

 The user's manager is the one specified on their CloudM Automate user profile.
 If this is not set and you select this option, the process may error.